pcolby/dokit/README.md

                            given interval.
 If the option itself is not specified, a sensible default will be chosen according to the selected command.
-  --mode <mode>            Set the desired operation mode for meter, dso and
+  --mode <mode>            Set the desired operation mode.
+For meter, dso, and
-                           logger modes.
-Supported modes are: AC Voltage, DC Voltage, AC Current, DC Current, Resistance, Diode, Continuity, and Temperature.
-All are case
+                           logger commands, the supported modes are: AC Voltage, DC Voltage, AC Current, DC Current, Resistance, Diode, Continuity, and Temperature.
+All are case insensitive.
-                           insensitive.
 Only the first four options are available for dso and logger commands; the rest are available in meter mode only.
+Temperature is also available for logger commands, but requires firmware v1.5 or later for Pokit devices to support it.
+For the set-torch command supported modes are On and Off.
   --new-name <name>        Give the desired new name for the set-name command.
   --output <format>        Set the format for output.
 Supported formats are:
                            CSV, JSON and Text.
 All are case insenstitve.
 The